Cloud-Schematics/ansible-app-deploy-iks/README.md

    ```
    ibmcloud schematics action create --name testdeployapp2 --location us-south --resource-group Default --template https://github.com/Cloud-Schematics/ansible-app-deploy-iks --playbook-name site.yml  --input cluster_id=123456 --input IC_IAM_TOKEN=Bearer 123123adsfadfa123123 --input IC_IAM_REFRESH_TOKEN=asdfadsf123etsdfds131234
    ```
-2. Run the command, you are prompted to **Enter github-token**, enter the return or enter key to skip this prompt to view the action creation output.
+2. Run the command, you are prompted to **Enter github-token**, enter the return key to skip this prompt.
+Your action is created and action ID details are displayed.
 If you find any error, see `Troubleshooting` section to debug.

    **Example output**
    ```